 1. Sir Richard Branson

-Perhaps one of the most iconic and eccentric of entrepreneurs, Sir Richard is today well-known for thought leadership and a never-ending spirit of adventure.
+Perhaps one of the most iconic and eccentric entrepreneurs, Sir Richard is today well-known for thought leadership and a never-ending spirit of adventure.

 Once this took off, Sir Richard diversified into anything he wanted to.
 Record labels, an airline, communications, consumer credit; by the early 2000s there were products across the world and all with Sir Richard’s ‘Virgin’ brand attached to them.